 No matter what you plan on smoking, you can be sure that you’ll have to chop, slice, trim or dice at some point.

-In this guide we go though what knives are really essential for making barbecue, who makes the best knives on the market and once you have a good knife, how to care for it.
+In this guide, we go through what knives are really essential for making barbecue, who makes the best knives on the market, and once you have a good knife, how to care for it.

 Essential Knives for Barbecuing

 Let’s cut to the chase.
 When it comes to barbecuing, you don’t need a draw full of knives to cover your every slicing and dicing need.
 In fact, with the 3 types of knives we have listed below, even at the competition level, you will have everything covered.

 The boning knife has a thin, stiff, sharp blade with a narrow point.
 Some boning knives have a thick handles that are supposed to allow for a firm grip when slicing through fat.

 I find a slightly sleeker handle works better and makes the knife easier to grip for long periods.
 We have a 6.5″ boning knife for sale that’s perfect for trimming meat for barbecue.

 What it is used for:

 A boning knife is actually very versatile despite its name.
 While it was designed to remove bones (for example, if you need to butterfly a leg of lamb), it’s a great knife for trimming a brisket and tidying up meat.